 Negotiating offers in putting your house up for sale

 As the seller you have the choice to either accept or deny an offer or make a counter-offer indicating all changes that need to be acceptable.
 The buyer can accept or refuse the seller’s counter-offer, or make a different counter-offer to the new terms.
-Some important tips to keep in mind: an offer doesn’t become binding until both parties agree to the terms and sign the “offer to purchase” contract, subject to contingencies.
+Here are some important tips to keep in mind: an offer doesn’t become finalised until both parties agree to all the terms and sign the contract, that of course subject to any circumtances..

 The contract must have an expiration date,buyer down payment, initial deposit, purchase price, buyer financing terms and warranties, contingencies and fees.